microsoft/live-share/docs/welcome-joiner.md

 # Welcome to the Project Cascade!

 One of the Project Cascade Private Preview members has **shared a collaboration session with you**!
 Team collaboration should be so quick and natural, that it becomes harder not to do it!
 For this reason, Project Cascade makes it simple to get started.
-Here's some getting started steps so you can start collaborating with them!
+Here's some quick start steps so you can get collaborating!

 ### 1. Download and install Project Cascade for your tool
 While ultimately an extension, follow these directions for installing Project Cascade during the Private Preview.